List of Twin Peaks characters: Maddy Ferguson

-Madeleine "Maddy" Ferguson (Sheryl Lee) first appears early on in the first season, when she travels to Twin Peaks from her hometown of Missoula, Montana (David Lynch's birthplace).
+Madeleine "Maddy" Ferguson, played by Sheryl Lee, first appears early on in the first season, when she travels to Twin Peaks from her hometown of Missoula, Montana (David Lynch's birthplace).
 She comes to help her uncle and aunt, Leland and Sarah Palmer, overcome the loss of Laura.
-Maddy is four years older than Laura, but otherwise looks identical apart from her dark hair and glasses.
+Maddy is four years older than Laura but otherwise looks identical apart from her dark hair and glasses.
 She remarks that she and Laura used to pretend they were sisters.
 Despite their resemblance, the innocent and sweet Maddy stands in stark contrast to Laura, whose personal life is steeped in deception.
 Like Laura's mother and Laura herself, Maddy has premonitions, including one of a bloodstain on the floor of the Palmers' living room and another of Bob, a demonic entity plaguing the town.

 Maddy quickly befriends Donna Hayward and James Hurley, Laura's closest friends, and helps them in their investigation into Laura's death.
 At one point, Maddy even wears a blonde wig to lure one of Laura's acquaintances.

-During the second season, Maddy begins to resemble her cousin more and more: her hair (though still dark) straightens, she stops wearing her glasses, and in her carriage and demeanor she behaves more like Laura as seen in Twin Peaks: Fire Walk with Me than the Maddy of the first season.
+During the second season, Maddy begins to resemble her cousin more and more: her hair (though still dark) straightens, she stops wearing her glasses, and in her carriage and demeanor, she behaves more like Laura as seen in Twin Peaks: Fire Walk with Me than the Maddy of the first season.
 This causes conflict with Donna and James when James becomes attracted to her and she begins to return his feelings in spite of herself.

-Eventually, she is murdered by Leland Palmer, who is possessed by Bob, in a violent recreation of Laura's murder.
+Eventually, she is murdered by Leland Palmer, who is possessed by Bob, in a violent re-creation of Laura's murder.
 Maddy's death quickly leads to Leland's arrest.
-Resemblance to Laura may have been key to Maddy's murder, as it is revealed in Fire Walk With Me that Teresa Banks, the first of Leland's victims, was selected because "you look just like my Laura" (although she was also planning to blackmail Leland).
+Her resemblance to Laura may have been key to Maddy's murder, since it is revealed in Fire Walk With Me that Teresa Banks, the first of Leland's victims, was selected because "you look just like my Laura" (although she was also planning to blackmail Leland).

 The character is an elaborate reference to Alfred Hitchcock's 1958 film Vertigo, in which Kim Novak plays a blonde/brunette dual role, just as Lee plays Laura and Maddy.
 Madeleine is the name of Novak's blonde alter ego, while Ferguson is James Stewart's character's surname in the film.
 In Fire Walk With Me, several mentions are made of a "Judy" who never materializes.
 Judy is the name of Novak's brunette persona, and may be the third character Lee said Lynch intended her to play had the show not been cancelled.